etherealcomputing/Ouija/README.md

 ---

 **Ouija** is an open-source project purposed to create a holistic view into one's personal neurophysiology (starting with my own) using a range of personal data.
 Why?
-Because it's cool, current understanding of the brain feels far too abstract, and neuroscience / neurology is one of the most gatekept fields of health + wellness and I intend to do my small yet integral part to turn that on it's fucking head.
+Because it's cool, current understanding of the brain feels far too abstract, and neuroscience / neurology is one of the most gatekept fields of health + wellness and I intend to do my small yet integral part to turn that on it's head.

-Additionally, while...others...may feel whacking healthcare CEOs is the path to providence, I am taking an inverse approach.
-My ultimate success metric for this project is that it makes getting access to your neural data so popular, Big Pharma tries to off me.
-(Which shouldn't be too hard since I've worked for all of the major ones)

-"COME UNALIVE ME BRO" * Would go nicely on a crewneck honestly.

 <div align="center">
   <b>PoC demo of the Assistant Interface:</b>